-I must admit that I dreamed of seeing the Eiffel Tower in person ever since I was a little girl.
-Just the thought of standing in front of the Eiffel Tower in all of its French glory and having someone take my photo made me giddy!
+I must admit that I have dreamed of seeing the Eiffel Tower in person since I was a little girl.
+The thought of standing in front of the Eiffel Tower in all of its French glory and having someone take my photo made me giddy!

-Today we are going to get out of the city, so you have several options.
-You can take a day trip to Versailles, Chateau de Fontainebleau, Mont Saint Michel, or visit the Champagne region.
-Let’s look at each in more detail.
+Today we will get out of the city, so you have several options.
+You can take a day trip to Versailles, Chateau de Fontainebleau, Mont Saint Michel, or a Champagne tour from Paris.